 - Driver Authorization Form.
 The authorization process includes completion of a Driver Authorization Form, which requires certification by the driver of information regarding his or her driving history and other information.
 (The information required varies depending on the type of vehicle and driver.)

 - Driver authorization is granted or denied based on the information provided in the Driver Authorization Form.
-The College's Risk Manager should be consulted with any questions as to whether authorization should be granted or denied.
+The university's Risk Manager should be consulted with any questions as to whether authorization should be granted or denied.
 Guidance may also be found in the Guidance for Implementation of Vehicle Use Policy.